dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-02-19-the-egg-of-the-phoenix.md

 We are past the \"laugh at you\" stage now.
-It was clear from the beginning that *if* Bitcoin grew big enough, [peacetime](https://twitter.com/dergigi/status/1303264736579121152?s=20&t=VSzDAcNhwAWSEbH_oG8jXQ) would come to an end, and the powers that be would try to squat it like the annoying mosquito they think it is.
+It was clear from the beginning that *if* Bitcoin grew big enough, [peacetime](https://twitter.com/dergigi/status/1303264736579121152?s=20&t=VSzDAcNhwAWSEbH_oG8jXQ) would come to an end, and the powers that be would try to squash it like the annoying mosquito they think it is.
 What they don\'t understand, however, is that Bitcoin is a [different kind of organism][life].
 And you, dear bitcoiners, are a crucial part of it.
 Arm yourselves; with